 Illuminating the book are 108 watercolour maps and drawings, all by the author, to illustrate and clarify The Eastern Question‘s many excellent points.

-As this blog is about maps rather than books, I'll just zoom in on a few examples of the curious cartography in The Eastern Question.
-For a more comprehensive overview of the book itself, find a proper review, or better still: Get the book — both entertaining and educational, brimming with broad vision (“Imagine the fallen Roman Empire as a giant broken egg”) and big on anecdotes (the Turkish name "Istanbul" derives from Greek signposts reading eis tèn polin, “towards the City”); it's the best geopolitical caper of the year.
+As this blog is about maps rather than books, I’ll just zoom in on a few examples of the curious cartography in The Eastern Question.
+For a more comprehensive overview of the book itself, find a proper review, or better still: Get the book — both entertaining and educational, brimming with broad vision (“Imagine the fallen Roman Empire as a giant broken egg”) and big on anecdotes (the Turkish name “Istanbul” derives from Greek signposts reading eis tèn polin, “towards the City”); it’s one of the best geopolitical capers of the past years.

 Europe is a fluid concept.
 It used to stop where the Ottoman Empire started.
 The back and forth between both is transposed on a battlefield of another type — American football.
 Constantinople’s fall to the Turks in 1453 was the start of Ottoman ascendancy.
 Its main opponent was Europe’s frontline state, the Habsburg Empire.
 The Ottoman high-water mark was the failed siege of Vienna in 1683.
 By the end of the First World War, when the Allies briefly occupied Istanbul, history seemed to have come full circle.

 Few people think of Attila as one of the fathers of Europe, but Völkerwanderung he initiated chased a lot of tribes to locations that still bear their imprint: the Angles to England and the Franks to France, for example.
 Danforth suggests an interesting visual analogy: “Imagine (Attila) as a pool player striking the racked-up balls at the beginning of the game and, with one powerful strike of the cue, scattering the tribes of Europe.”